 State and local governments and urban planning agencies can plan and control compatible land use activities near airports through zoning, and limiting the number of sewer or water approvals and building permits.
-Soundproofing schools, hospitals, and other buildings, and requiring insulation of apartments, homes, and public buildings near airports may be feasible alternatives, although they are less effective.64
+Soundproofing schools, hospitals, and other buildings, and requiring insulation of apartments, homes, and public buildings near airports may be feasible alternatives, although they are less effective.68

 If financial resources are available, the airport and local authorities can buy adjacent land areas to insure their use for compatible purposes such as industrial or recreational development.
-Buying air rights or easements is another option that compensates the owners of the noise-affected land, but on a one-time basis, without eliminating noise damage.69 Zoning is another alternative, but it is subject to change due to the pressure of urban expansion.70
+Buying air rights or easements is another option that compensates the owners of the noise-affected land, but on a one-time basis, without eliminating noise damage.60 Zoning is another alternative, but it is subject to change due to the pressure of urban expansion.70

-Airport noise exposure often transcends zoning jurisdictions, causing additional problems.11 The construction of the Dallas-Fort Worth Regional Airport is considered to be an example of successful land use planning involving multiple jurisdictions.72 In spite of the airport's huge size and extensive buffer areas, planners determined that there would still be substantial noise exposure beyond the airport's boundary (see Figure 9-5).
+Airport noise exposure often transcends zoning jurisdictions, causing additional problems.71 The construction of the Dallas-Fort Worth Regional Airport is considered to be an example of successful land use planning involving multiple jurisdictions.72 In spite of the airport's huge size and extensive buffer areas, planners determined that there would still be substantial noise exposure beyond the airport's boundary (see Figure 9.5).
 One of the planning strategies involved rezoning the affected area, which had originally been designated for residential development.
 A compatible land use study indicated that the land had high potential as an airport-related industrial park, not only because it would be compatible with the adjacent airport, but also because it would provide a higher tax base for the city.
-As a result of the findings, a new zoning district was written into the city's existing zoning ordinance.74 industrial areas to allow residential construction.
-Thus noise exposure may become a problem despite initial land use planning 74
+As a result of the findings, a new zoning district was written into the city's existing zoning ordinance.73